 To identify the best Halloween posts for Facebook, we tracked 267 million interactions with posts in October 2015.
-We wanted to learn from this year’s best Halloween posts for Facebook so that we could plan well for Halloween and other holidays in the years to come.
+We wanted to learn from this year’s best Halloween posts for Facebook so that we could plan Halloween Social Media posts and other holidays in the years to come.

 The top content this year included posts about costumes, cakes, candy, make-up and quizzes.
 The three best Halloween post for Facebook were as follows.